 Look forward to new art in partnership with the Regional Arts and Culture Council.
-Community artists will design the wall of the elevators and the exterior bike area.
+Community artists will design the exterior canopy, the exterior sculpture and interior Gathering Circle.
 Your ideas will help create these designs, so check back for community events.

 Centering the community

-We heard from the community through focus groups, public meetings, surveys, workshops and more.
-Holgate Library supports one of the most culturally diverse areas in the region.
+We heard from the community through focus groups, public meetings, surveys, workshops, and more.
+Midland Library supports one of the most culturally diverse areas in the region.
 Community input should reflect that diversity.

 That’s why the library and design team worked with Community Design Advocates (CDAs) as part of a paid program.
 Their mission was to connect with their communities about how this library can represent them.